Leg day can get boring pretty soon if you are focusing all your energy on squats and deadlifts.

 While it’s definitely not an exercise for a beginner, the front squat is one of the best substitutes for the hack squat.

 It will fire those inner thigh muscles, the outer quads and also your glutes while engaging your core and those stabilizer muscles like never before.
-The front squat is regarded as one of the best exercises for building that bubble to your butt that everyone craves in these days.
+The front squat is regarded as one of the best exercises for building that bubble to your butt that everyone craves in these days and also for getting toned athletic-looking thighs.

 One of the advantages is that you can use a lot less weight to engage your quads.